kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## Image Builder Reusable Workflow

-Image-builder reusable workflow is a GitHub workflow that is used to collect required data from workflow inputs and GitHub context variables.
+Image-builder reusable workflow is a GitHub workflow used to collect required data from workflow inputs and GitHub context variables.
 It retrieves the OIDC token from GitHubs OIDC identity provider, and ADO PAT from Google Secret Manager.

 It triggers the `oci-image-builder` pipeline in ADO using [Image Builder GitHub Action](https://github.com/kyma-project/test-infra/blob/main/.github/actions/image-builder/README.md).
-Because the OIDC token does not contain all the required data for the `oci-image-builder` pipeline, the image-builder reusable workflow collects additional data from GitHub context variables.
+The image-builder reusable workflow collects needed data from GitHub context variables.
 The OIDC token alone does not contain enough data to clone the appropriate source code for the build process.
 Using the reusable workflow
 we bundle all the steps required to collect the data and trigger the `oci-image-builder` pipeline in a controlled and secure environment.